France's nuclear love affair too strong to let Areva fail

 It remains to be seen whether the target will survive Royal's energy transition bill, which is currently going through parliament, but analysts notice a subtle shift.

-Montpellier University professor Jacques Percebois said France realizes that if it wants to sell reactors abroad, it needs to be careful about how it winds down nuclear at home.
+Montpellier University professor Jacques Percebois said France realises that if it wants to sell reactors abroad, it needs to be careful about how it winds down nuclear at home.

 "That is what is behind the turnaround that we are seeing now - including from Segolene Royal," he said.